hamptonpieryc/website/content/docs/club-rules.md

 **4.4.6** Social non-sailing members.
 Non-sailing members are not entitled to vote.
 This membership is available in Family, Partner and Single classes, with eligibility as per 4.4.1, 4.4.2 and 4.4.3.

+**4.4.7** Any member with voting rights is known as "Voting member".

 **4.5** Temporary memberships, for short periods of time, shall be arranged at the discretion of the GMC.
+A temporary member is not entitled to vote.

-**4.6** The rates of Subscription payable by each class of membership as recommended by the GMC shall be approved for next year at any general or Special General Meeting of the Club.
+**4.6** The rates of Subscription payable by each class of membership as recommended by the GMC shall be approved for next year at any General or Special General Meeting of the Club.
 Any proposed changes shall be approved by a majority of those present and entitled to vote and shall become effective on the frst day of January in the following year.
-The current rate of entrance and subscription fee shall be prominently displayed in the Club premises.
+The current rate of entrance and subscription fee shall be prominently displayed on the Club website.

 **4.7** Membership subscriptions will be kept at levels that will not pose a significant obstacle to people participating.